Thank U, Next (song): Background and release

-On November 2, 2018, the singer tweeted lyrics of a mysterious track, after her ex-fiancé, Pete Davidson joked about their broken engagement on Saturday Night Live.
-The following day, Grande tweeted more lyrics, revealing that they indeed belong to a track named "Thank U, Next", which she described was lyrically and conceptually the opposite of her Dangerous Woman track "Knew Better".
-The singer also revealed "Thank U, Next" would serve as her fifth album's name, which she had been teasing for months on Twitter.
+On November 2, 2018, Grande tweeted lyrics of a mysterious track, after her ex-fiancé, Pete Davidson, joked about their broken engagement on Saturday Night Live.
+The following day, she tweeted more lyrics, revealing that they indeed belong to a track named "Thank U, Next", which she described was lyrically and conceptually the opposite of her Dangerous Woman (2016) track "Knew Better".
+She also revealed that Thank U, Next would also be the title of her fifth album, which she had been teasing for several months on Twitter.

-The song was surprise released on November 3, 2018, without any prior official announcement or promotion.
+The song was surprise-released on November 3, 2018, without any prior official announcement or promotion.
 Its release late on Saturday went against the standard of Global Release Day, where most music is released midnight on Fridays.